d-rideout/MeleeWizard/doc/HouseRules.md

 same turn, then it can keep hold of its weapon and shield.
 This is how I read the rules.
 Though this should probably require a die roll of some sort.
 3-dice against DX?

+### Questions re HTH:
+* Does a failed HTH attempt consume an action?
+Presumably not!

 ## 'Melee' rules for wizards: